 Course lengths that include part of a month will be rounded up so a course duration of 5 months and 1 day means that you will have to show 6 months of maintenance.

-Any money you have paid towards your tuition fees can be deducted from the required total amount of money you have to show.
-To prove the amounts you have paid you will need to provide an original paper receipt from the University or the amount paid must be shown on the CAS statement.
+You can find your tuition fee amount in your offer letter and on you CAS.
+Any money you pay towards your tuition fees can be deducted from the required total amount of money you have to show, but this amount paid must be shown on the CAS statement.
+If you pay any money after your CAS has been issued, please contact the SVC team to update the CAS.